-In today’s world of automated warehouses and speedy supply chain fulfillment processes, it’s more important than ever to ensure worker safety in the warehouse.
-In 2013, according to the Bureau of Labor Statistics, 5.2 percent of warehouse employees suffered a workplace injury, and 3.7 percent had to have time off work or be transferred to a different facility as a result.
+In today’s world of speedy supply chain fulfillment and chronic labor shortages, it’s more important than ever to ensure worker safety in the warehouse.
+The Bureau of Labor Statistics reports that 5.5% of warehouse employees suffer a workplace injury each year, and 4.6% have had to take time off work or be transferred to a different facility as a result.

 “Companies need a culture of safety,” Gagliardi told Inbound Logistics.
 “Creating a safe work environment requires a good deal of effort, but it brings benefits to both workers and management.”

 This culture of safety will help managers and workers alike understand their unique challenges and develop a plan of action to tackle workplace concerns.
 But safety culture doesn’t arise naturally.
 It requires dedicated fostering of worker and management engagement.